 There are those among us who would spend all day in a darkened theater, losing ourselves in silver screen magic while shoving nachos into our gobs.
 For you, I suggest The Endless Film Festival.

 With these seven services, you can catch obscure art-house gems, classics from all eras, cult films/midnight movies, newer releases, summer blockbusters, and more.
-And, just like Binge-a-palooza, the price is right at about $75–$80 a month—but it can get even better (see below).
+And, just like Binge-a-palooza, the price is right—but it can get even better (see below).

 Customize it